Chaco Canyon Consulting

 Historical data about fire conditions helps the forest service predict fire behavior.
 They use this information to allocate resources during fire season, and plan for the future.

-Managers rarely know how much of the time the organization operates in "firefight mode," or even what kinds of projects tend to be fire-prone.
+Managers rarely know how much of the time the organization operates in "firefighting mode," or even what kinds of projects tend to be fire-prone.
 We fight organizational fires blindly, often caught by surprise when they occur.

 By formally declaring fire status, and tracking these declarations, management could acquire a new set of data streams that could be helpful for predicting and managing organizational fires.